isomerpages/moe-blangahrisepri/_highlights/Page 1/The Green Dragonflies and Their Swampy Friends at the Festival of Biodiversity 2022!.md

 <p>This platform has given our Student Leaders a platform to hone their oral communication skills in an authentic platform.
 It has also sparked their interest to learn more about the environment and biodiversity and how they can play a part in caring for Mother Earth.&nbsp;</p>

 ![](/images/dragon3.png)

+<p>Besides the booth activities, our Student Leaders also conducted storytelling and craft sessions on both days at Singapore Botanic Gardens, and library@harbourfront on 21 May.
+Both sessions were well-received.
+One of the storytellers, Devesh shared that he was more confident in his storytelling on 21 May, as compared to the first session held on 7 May.
+He no longer had stage fright and was confident in putting forth his thoughts from then on.
+Click&nbsp;<a href="https://blangahrisepri.moe.edu.sg/2022/05/13/the-green-dragonflies-and-their-swampy-friends-gets-a-read-at-libraryhabourfront/"><strong>here</strong></a>&nbsp;to find out more about our first storytelling session held on 7 May at library@harbourfront</p>
+<p>Would you like to join us for our storytelling and learn more about the environment?
+Join us at our&nbsp;<a href="https://blangahrisepri.moe.edu.sg/2022/05/10/join-us-at-our-storytelling-sessions-the-green-dragonflies-and-their-swampy-friends/"><strong>Open House: Our Green Fiesta</strong></a>, on 28 May from 9am to 1230pm.
+There are many other exciting learning experiences that await you.
+We hope to see you then!</p>